plclub/cbpv-effects-coeffects/README.md

 The proofs include multiple base languages (CBPV, CBN, CBV) with multiple type systems (effects/general coeffects/resource coeffects/combined).
-In general, we use the following abbreviation for the base language:
+In general, we use the following abbreviations for the base languages:

   - CBPV = Call-By-Push-Value
   - CBN = Call-By-Name lambda-calculus